-In November of 1940, the company was called to federal service as A Company, 192nd Tank Battalion and ordered to report to Fort Knox, Kentucky.
-A three-man advance team was sent to Fort Knox, Kentucky, and was followed by a detachment of 23 soldiers – that included Phil – that left the armory at 7:00 A.M. on November 27th in nine trucks.
-It is known that the roads were ice-covered so the trip was slow and the conditions resulted in one truck hitting a civilian’s car.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment while Phil was one of two men who traveled to Camp Douglas, Wisconsin, to pick up additional clothing.
+At the same time, a three-man detail was sent to Danville, Illinois, where another detachment of soldiers would spend the night at an armory there.
+A detachment under Lt.
+Fred Bruni and 23 soldiers left the armory at 7:00 A.M. on November 27 in nine trucks carrying the company’s baggage.
+It is known that the roads were ice-covered so the trip was slow and the conditions resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
 The roads improved the further south the convoy traveled.
-The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
-Knox and arriving there sometime later the next day.
+The soldiers spent the night at the armory in Danville, before heading south to Ft.
+Knox arriving there sometime later in the afternoon.

-The next day, November 28th, between 4:00 and 5:00 P.M., the main detachment of soldiers that marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
+Between 4:00 and 5:00 P.M. on November 28, the main detachment of soldiers marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
 At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
 There, the members of B Company boarded the train and their equipment – including their two tanks – was loaded onto the train.
-In Chicago, the train cars were switched onto the Illinois Central Railroad and taken to Ft.
+In Chicago, the soldiers disembarked the train and rode busses to the Illinois Central Station.
+The train cars were switched onto the Illinois Central Railroad and the men and tanks were taken to Ft.
 Knox arriving around 8:00 A.M.
 When they arrived, trucks were waiting at the station to take them to the fort.
-Their first housing were six men tents since their barracks were not finished.
-The battalion had a total of eight tanks that the soldiers were ordered not to abuse.
+The companies were each assigned two smaller unpainted barracks that slept 25 men on each floor.
+The battalion had a total of eight tanks that the crews were ordered not to abuse.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.